How to Clean Oven Door Glass

 The oven shelves are always in the dirtiest place of the oven.
 They collect dirt, spills, and food residue for months, so in order to have a clean oven, you should make sure to clean your oven shelves.
 Despite this task sounding daunting, it's actually super easy!
 Using the abrasive side of a sponge scourer, rub up and down the metal supports whilst applying pressure.
 If it's super diffcult to remove, you can always use a metal pad!
 Once cleaned, dry with kitchen roll and place back in your oven.

-How to Clean an Oven Window
+How to Clean Oven Door Glass

 Cleaning the Oven Hob